ejichen/game2/README.md

 I modified the interface choice from using keyboard to using keypad.
 In this way, it's more intuitive to operate.

 Good / Bad / Ugly Code:
 Good: Handling the connection well that both parties could receive the data and send out the data.
+Built the set for the game.
 Bad: Couldn't get the index of the changed rod right and didn't get rid of the paddle.
 Ugly: Kind of hard coded the grid.
 Calculated the position of the grid based on the length of rods.
 The size couldn't be changed.